Ennis House: 1920s to 1940s

-Even before its completion, the house had showed signs of poor workmanship; for example, the blocks began falling apart before the Ennis family moved in.
+Even before its completion, the house had shown signs of poor workmanship; for example, the blocks began falling apart before the Ennis family moved in.
 One critic wrote that the building looked like "a ruin under excavation" when it was being completed.
-Charles Ennis did not live in the house for long; sources disagree on whether Charles died in 1926 or 1928.
+Charles Ennis did not live in the house for long; sources disagree on whether he died in 1926 or 1928.
 Mabel Ennis sold the house in 1936 after living there for another decade.
 After Mabel sold the house, it had seven private owners between 1936 and 1980.

 Among the Ennis House's most notable owners was the actor John Nesbitt, who bought the Ennis House in April 1940, reportedly paying $20,000.
 Shortly afterward, Nesbitt wrote to Wright requesting copies of the house's blueprints, saying that the house's south retaining wall was bulging outward.
 Wright readily agreed, saying that the house needed much work and insulting the Ennises as "ignorant clients".
 Meanwhile, Nesbitt tried to modify the house himself, adding a swimming pool and removing some of the Ennises' modifications (such as the light fixtures and marble floors), under the supervision of Wright's son Lloyd.
 Nesbitt had initially been enamored with Wright, asking the architect to design another house for him in Carmel-by-the-Sea, California.

 After a year of trying to renovate the house, Nesbitt approached Wright in 1941 to complete the renovation for $3,500.
 Wright's drawings for the expansion referred to the building as Sijistan, in honor of a palace in Persia.
 The modifications included converting a storage room into a billiard room and installing a heating system, as well as the construction of an additional bedroom.
 False ceilings were added to the second-floor rooms, while the first floor remained mostly unchanged except for new furniture.
 Relations between Nesbitt and Wright deteriorated in late 1941 after Wright accused Nesbitt of failing to pay him for his Carmel design.
 Nesbitt ultimately sold the Ennis House in 1942.
 The house's south retaining wall continued to bulge outward, and the house was resold several more times in the subsequent years.